Quantifying the overall effect of biotic interactions on species distributions along environmental gradients: Material and methods

 \paragraph{Model interpretation} In the hypothetical example where $G^\star$ is an empty graph (no edges, none of the species interact), the random variables $\{\Xil\}_{i \in V^\star}$ are independent and each species is present with probability $e^{\alpha_{i,l}} /(1+e^{\alpha_{i,l}})\in (0,1)$, where $\alpha_{i,l}=a_{l}+a_i+ W_l^\intercal b_i+(W_l^2)^\intercal c_i$.
 In other words, $\alpha_{i,l}$ is the logit of the probability of presence of species $i$ at location $l$ in the absence of interactions.
 Assuming that we have included all important environmental covariates, that there is no other ecological processes involved, and no model mis-specifications, $\alpha_{i,l}$ is analogous to the fundamental niche parameters of the species \cite[sensu][]{hut59}.
 It gives the probability of presence of species $i$ at location $l$ when only environmental filtering occurs.

 In the case of species interactions, $G^\star$ is a non empty graph and the presence/absence information is smoothed across neighbouring nodes in $G^\star$.
-In Table~\ref{tab:interpret}, we detailed the ways both $\betap$ and $\betaa$ parameters capture how the metanetwork influences species co-occurrences in a given location, notably the co-presence or co-absence of pairs of interacting species.
-More precisely, when species are known to interact positively (e.g. $G^\star$ encodes mutualism) and that these interactions, averaged over all species with suitable environmental conditions at location $l$, influence their co-occurrences at that location, $\betap$ and/or $\betaa$ will be estimated as positive.
-On the other hand, in case of negative interactions (e.g. $G^\star$ encodes competition) that influence the co-occurrences at location $l$ of species with favorable environmental conditions, the parameters $\betap$ and/or $\betaa$ will be negative, co-presence configurations (or co-absence, respectively) tend to be avoided, meaning that only one of the two species tends to be present.
-The larger the absolute value of $\beta_l$, the stronger the strength of interactions.
+In Table~\ref{tab:interpret}, we detailed the ways both $\betap$ and $\betaa$ parameters capture how the metanetwork influences species co-occurrences in a given location, notably the co-presence or co-absence of pairs of interacting species. \blue{This table describes expected patterns of species distribution according to the combination of positive, negative and zero values for the $\beta$ parameters.} More precisely, when species are known to interact positively (e.g. $G^\star$ encodes mutualism) and that these interactions, averaged over all species with suitable environmental conditions at location $l$, influence their co-occurrences at that location, $\betap$ and/or $\betaa$ will be estimated as positive.
+On the other hand, in case of negative interactions (e.g. $G^\star$ encodes competition) that influence the co-occurrences at location $l$ of species with favorable environmental conditions, the parameters $\betap$ and/or $\betaa$ will be negative, co-presence configurations (or co-absence, respectively) tend to be avoided, meaning that only one of the two species tends to be present. \blue{Given a location with fixed total number of interacting co-present (resp. interacting co-absent) species, the larger the absolute value of $\betap$ (resp. $\betaa$), the stronger the strength of the interactions.}

 \tikzstyle{isabsent}=[circle, thick, draw=black, fill=white!25,minimum size=12pt, inner sep=0pt] \tikzstyle{ispresent} = [isabsent, fill=black!24] \tikzstyle{edge} = [draw,thick,-]